jaehyungkim0/jaehyungkim0.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a research engineer at [CryptoLab](https://www.cryptolab.co.kr).
-I am currently interested in cryptography, especially fully homomorphic encryption (FHE).
-Since joining CryptoLab in 2021, I have been developing and maintaining the [HEaaN library](https://heaan.it/) and actively engaging in academic research on fully homomorphic encryption.
+I am an incoming computer science PhD student at [Stanford University](https://www.stanford.edu/).
+I am currently interested in cryptography, especially on theories for building privacy preserving applications.

-I will be starting a computer science PhD program at [Stanford University](https://www.stanford.edu/) from this fall.
+Before joining Stanford, I have worked as a research engineer at [CryptoLab](https://www.cryptolab.co.kr) for 3 years.
+I have actively engaged in academic research and software development on fully homomorphic encryption (FHE).